 There are many excellent juicers.
 We recommend those that operate at a slow 80RPM, slowly enough to not create heat.
 Most juicing equipment works at 3600RPM or higher.
 The Omegas are known as "masticating juicers."
 They chew up fruits and vegetables slowly, preserving nutrients and enzymes.
 The downside is slightly slower operating time and slightly longer cleanup.

-Some Juicing Recipes for Specific Eye Conditions
+Some Juicing Recipes for Vision

-Carrot, celery, spinach, endive, blueberry, parsley, apple
+Conjunctivitis: Carrot, celery, spinach, endive, blueberry, parsley, apple.

 Although Stargardt's is similar to Macular Degeneration, because Vitamin A should be avoided, it is probably better to avoid juicing.